Immigration And the Economy

 Response to Classmate

 Hello, Interesting perspective you have; we could have allowed a celebrity or president from another country as an immigrant.
-This statement reminds me of President Obama, though not exactly an immigrant but had roots in Africa.
-So yes, it is true what the Bible says, by welcoming strangers, we may very well welcome angels.
+This statement reminds me of President Obama, though not precisely an immigrant but had roots in Africa.
+So yes, it is true what the Bible says, by welcoming strangers, we may welcome angels.
 You have also pointed out that immigrants work harder for lesser pay, which is also true (Wheelan, 2010).
-I believe they are driven by the need to succeed in the new country, take care of their loved ones both here and in their country of origin, and make a better life for their children.
+They are driven by the need to succeed in the new country, care for their loved ones here and in their country of origin, and make a better life for their children.
 Although most, if not all, immigrants come to the country hardly knowing the culture and language of the US; it is only a matter of time before this turns around.
 So while first-generation immigrants come to the country as green as green can be, their children and lineages to follow are as American as Americans can be.
 The second generation acquires education and skills to match those of Native Americans.
 While this may take a decade or so, it tilts the balance, and before you know it, the second-generation immigrants are not on food stamps and government funding, among others, but instead are the ones working the highly skilled jobs.
-I think it pays off in the long run because the country has more skilled personnel contributing to its productivity.
+It pays off in the long run because the country has more skilled personnel contributing to its productivity.

 Reference